Hearing Loss Treatment Options

 Surgically Implanted Hearing Devices

-A variety of hearing technologies have been developed that are implanted surgically to transmit increased sound vibrations to the inner ear.
+A variety of hearing technologies can be implanted with surgery to send increased sound vibrations to your inner ear.
 These include:

 Middle ear implants.
 Surgically attached to one of the bones of the middle ear, middle ear implants move middle ear bones directly, strengthening sound vibrations to the inner ear.
 They are useful for people with sensorineural hearing loss.

 Middle ear implants are among the newest advances in hearing loss treatment.
 So it's important to speak to a specialist who has experience implanting them.
-Because they are placed in the middle ear, they are almost completely concealed.
-They also eliminate the problem of feedback and can remain in place when swimming or bathing.
+Because they are placed in the middle ear, they are almost completely hidden.
+They also don't cause feedback and can stay in place when swimming or bathing.

 Bone-anchored hearing aids.
 These devices are surgically implanted into the bone behind the ear, where they transmit sound into the inner ear through the skull.
 Bone-anchored hearing aids are typically recommended for people with: